 What is Diamond pattern in forex trading?

 On the price chart, the diamond chart pattern appears rarely.
 Market participants are less familiar with this chart pattern.
 However, once detected early enough, the diamond chart pattern offers a great trading opportunity for investors.
 Forex traders often confuse between the Head & Shoulders structure and the diamond chart pattern.
 Though there are some similarities between the two patterns, there are some significant distinctions as well.
 Diamond patterns are among the most reliable forex patterns to use when investing, due to their high returns and persistence.
-These patterns are also known as low risk trading tools.
+These patterns are also known as low-risk trading similar to Shark Pattern.
 Before searching for them in the charts and starting trading, a trader should clearly understand this pattern and its forms.
 When applied for long-term trading, diamond patterns provide larger profits, making them ideal for crypto traders.

 Price up to a high place and form some tops, if traders can match important highs and lows then they will get a shape like a diamond, called the diamond pattern.
 The effective break through the lower line marks the formation of a diamond pattern.
 With forex diamond patterns, you see late breakdowns because it requires a long consolidation inside the triangle, and then it breaks down.
 The support level links the lows while the upper peak of the diamond provides resistance.
 The Diamond is a forex pattern that appears at either the top of an uptrend or the bottom of a downtrend.
 The diamond chart pattern, like other patterns, can be bullish or bearish.

 There are two different kinds of diamond patterns: